pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new sprite called `hover` to the project.
+Add a new sprite called `Hover` to the project.

 {{< learner-task-help >}}